aridjayarecipes/cutesrecipes.web.app/content/post/2438-recipe-of-ultimate-basic-black-bean-patties.md

 - "2 eggs"
 - "1 olive oil"
 recipeinstructions:
-- "*** The basic recipe is the beans, bread crumbs & eggs.
+- "*** The basic recipe is the beans, bread crumbs &amp; eggs.
 Season however you would like - seasoning listed is just how I made it this time and it happened to be a quick dinner kinda night lol.
 I usually use lots of fresh ingredients - whatever i have on hand.
 Fresh cilantro, fresh herbs, sweet onions, peppers, garlic, lime - whatever you enjoy will taste great."
 - "Preheat oven to 375."
 - "In a medium bowl - mix together black beans and seasonings of your choice."
 - "With a potato masher or fork - mash bean mixture."
-- "Add in bread crumbs & eggs.
+- "Add in bread crumbs &amp; eggs.
 MIX WELL - everything should be well blended and moist."
 - "Form mixture into 4-5 patties."
 - "Grease a baking dish with a drizzle of olive oil and brush a bit of olive oil on top of each patty."
 - "Bake for 16 - 20 minutes - depending on thickness - flip patty halfway thru baking- tops should be lightly browned."
-- "There are so many ways of serving these patties...you can serve them as burgers w/cheese and the normal burger fixings, or top with salsa & sour cream or tahini sauce or fresh herbs or lime...however you would prefer.
+- "There are so many ways of serving these patties...you can serve them as burgers w/cheese and the normal burger fixings, or top with salsa &amp; sour cream or tahini sauce or fresh herbs or lime...however you would prefer.
 Enjoy...XOXO...psychobetty."
 categories:
 - Recipe
 tags: